 Frontiers in Forests and Global Change is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Forests and Global Change welcome submission of the following article types: Book Review, Case Report, Correction, Data Report, Editorial, Field Grand Challenge, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+The specialty sections of Frontiers in Forests and Global Change welcome submission of the following article types: Book Review, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 When submitting a manuscript to Frontiers in Forests and Global Change, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.